Trump Financial Disclosures Show Drop In Mar-A-Lago Income

 And the Trump Doral golf club's $76 million in income last year is still far below its $115.9 million income Trump reported from 2016.

 The disclosures provide a window into the president's finances, but it's not a detailed view.
-Disclosure forms filed to the Office of Government Ethics allow officials to cite many figures in ranges, rather than exact numbers — Trump's income from a piece of real estate on Wall Street and several others, for example, was "over $5,000,000."
+Disclosure forms filed with the Office of Government Ethics allow officials to cite many figures in ranges, rather than exact numbers — Trump's income from a piece of real estate on Wall Street and several others, for example, was "over $5,000,000."

 All told, then, Trump reported income of well over $400 million, but it could have been much higher than that.
 It's impossible to accurately compare the president's overall income from year to year using these forms.